Why Are "Zero-Kilometer Used Cars" So Sensitive?

 Returning to the electric vehicle industry.

-The essence of the current "0-kilometer used car" phenomenon is that companies "cook the books" by moving inventory vehicles through internal transactions, secondary market platforms, etc., to create an appearance of sales.
+The essence of the current "0-kilometer used car" phenomenon is that companies "cook the books" by moving inventory vehicles through internal transactions or secondary market platforms to create an appearance of sales.
 This behavior affects precisely the core variable in market analysis—end-user sales volume (or "effective deliveries").

-• From a data structure perspective, in a set of industry analyses, we can observe many variables such as shipment volume, inventory turnover rate, loan notes, used car platform listings, and customer complaints.
+• From a data structure perspective, in an industry analysis, we can observe multiple variables such as shipment volume, inventory turnover rate, loan notes, used car platform listings, and customer complaints.
 However, most of these are "covariates" or "secondary indicators."
-The one that truly constitutes the system's signal is still sales volume.
+The true systemic signal remains sales volume.

 In other words: Sales volume is a decisive explanatory variable in the entire model.
 When it is compromised, the entire model's predictions become invalid.